SPDoctor/Serpnt/README.md

 The generator is written in, and generates TypeScript.

 # Output
-A copy of some of the output files is checked in for interest's sake.
+A copy of some of the output files (in the /output directory) is checked in for interest's sake.